llingua/ha-fusion-custom/README.md

 If you find this project useful, be sure to 🌟 this repository!
 If you love it, please consider donating! ❤️ <https://www.paypal.com/paypalme/matt8707>

+## 🍴 Fork Notice

+This is a fork of the original ha-fusion project created by matt8707.
+All credit for the initial development and core architecture goes to the original author.

+If you find this project useful, please consider supporting the original creator: ❤️ <https://www.paypal.com/paypalme/matt8707>

+### 🆕 Custom Features in This Fork

+This fork includes additional features not present in the original:

+- **🎯 Universal Bar Component**: The Bar component, originally available only in the sidebar, is now also available in the main dashboard
+- **📐 Multiple Sizes**: Choose between Compact, Medium, and Large sizes for your bars
+- **🖱️ Click to Edit**: Direct editing of bar components from the main dashboard
+- **⚙️ Enhanced Configuration**: Improved modal with size selection and better user experience

 ---

 ## 📣 Pre-beta